 - The framing can influence the individual’s response.
 Moreover, the question itself may bias responses; ‘who would bother to ask if everything were okay?’

 This explanation suggests there is a problem of information.
-If we do not pay attention to human progress or development, then our judgement may suffer from a bias related to transient events or framing.
-The Gapminder Ignorance Project suggests the reason for all this ignorance is:
+If we do not pay attention to human development, then our judgement may suffer from a bias related to transient events or framing.
+The Gapminder Ignorance Project – which studied how wrong or right people are informed about global development – suggests the reason for all this ignorance is:

 # Declinism and Age: The Reminiscence Bump